-Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Access throughout the property was restricted due to floor coverings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-There are no fixed crawl boards to the roof void areas.
-Roof space inspection was limited to head and shoulders.
+Roof space inspection was heavily limited to head and shoulders from the trap hatches available.